ducquando/learn-swift/README.md

 # swift-history-and-hello-world
-The history and how to print "Hello, World!" in Swift
+Swift: The history and how to print "Hello, World!"

 ## 1. History